 PG-13 | | Comedy, Drama

-To get to know his girlfriend's son, a working-class good guy volunteers to pick him up from a prep school, only to learn that her son isn't the nicest kid.
+To get to know his girlfriend's son, a working-class good guy volunteers to pick him up from his prep school, only to learn that he isn't the nicest young man.

 Pardon my incredulity, Natalie, but I'm very surprised to see you here.
 Pleasantly so, of course.